 "There is a concern that the 2019 Special General Conference may be the beginning of a new conflict rather than a settlement and arrangement,” said the Rev. Paul H. Chang, executive director of the Korean Ministry Plan.
 “We, the church, should pray and work for the unity of the church, and the two extreme groups at both ends should concentrate on mission rather than division and separation."

-The Rev. Kevin K. Ryoo of the Korean Association reported that as of 2015, the total attendance of Sunday worship of 222 Korean American Methodist churches is 36,186.
+The Rev. Kevin K. Ryoo of the Korean Association reported that according the 2015 journal, the total attendance of Sunday worship of 282 Korean American Methodist churches is 36,186.
 The total amount of apportionment paid by 222 Korean churches is $4,953,797.
 They also spent $3,790,576 to support their own mission places.
 The Korean United Methodist Church contributed $8,744,373 for their apportionment and mission altogether.

 The executive committee also reported that they met with the Rev. Keith Boyette, the chairman of the Wesleyan Covenant Association on June 19, and Bishop Grant Hagiya, one of the bishops on the Commission on a Way Forward.